 Besides toothbrushes and toothpastes, there are different products available to improve your dog's oral hygiene, such as:

-- Special cleaning wipes can be used between brushings, or if your dog doesn't tolerate toothbrushing
+- Special cleaning wipes can be used between brushing, or if your dog doesn't tolerate tooth brushing

 - Chew sticks remove a lot of the plaque and tartar build-up